Renovation planning, on the go

 Guide to Having a Kitchen Island at Home

-Why they're so popular, and what to note if you want one
+Why they’re so popular and what to consider if you’re thinking of getting one.

 A kitchen island is a versatile and practical addition that can transform your culinary space into a more practical and social area.
 Among its top benefits is that it can serve as an additional seating area when entertaining or as extra counter space when preparing meals and cooking.
-Many kitchen islands include built-in storage such as drawers, cabinets, or open shelves (as seen below), making it easy to store utensils, cookware, and other kitchen items.
+Many kitchen islands include built-in storage such as drawers, cabinets, or open shelves, making it easy to store utensils, cookware, and other kitchen items.

 1. Determine the island's primary function